mdascenzo/hpc-workflows/README.md

 #### Usage on Aloha:

-The environment required to run workflows in this repository will be maintained on Aloha.
-No additional installation is needed.
-The example below shows the commands to activate the rnaseq environment on Aloha, and the basic commands to setup and execute the rnaseq workflow.
+The environment required to run the rnaseq workflow in this repository is currently installed on Aloha.
+The example below shows the commands needed to activate this environment (aloha.rnaseq), as well as the basic commands need to setup and execute the rnaseq workflow.
 A brief description of the configuration file and contents can be found later in this document.
-If using conda on Aloha for the first time, conda must be initialized.
+If using conda on Aloha for the first time, conda must be initialized as shown below.

 One time initialization of conda.
 This will make an update to your bash_profile.
 ```